 No person who holds a license to sell malt beverages, wine, distilled spirits, or other alcoholic beverage shall allow any person underage to be in, frequent or loiter about the premises of the licensee unless such underage person is accompanied by a parent or a legal guardian.
 However, this section shall not apply to a licensee whose annual sales of food and non-alcoholic beverages upon the premises comprise more than 50 percent of the licensee's annual gross sales and where the sales of alcoholic beverages are merely incidental to the business.

-(Ord.
-No. 02-19, § 1, 8-5-2002)

-Editor's note(s)—Ord.
-No. 02-19, § 1, adopted Aug.
-5, 2002, repealed § 6-11, in its entirety and enacted new provisions to read as herein set out.
-Prior to amendment, § 6-11, pertained to similar subject matter and derived from Ord. of Sept.
-7, 1999, § 1(4-12).

-Cross reference(s)—Minors, § 74-306 et seq.

 Sec.
-6-12.
+6-13.
 Sales to persons underage.